-There will be a pre-race dinner at The Logging Museum at Base Camp at 6:00 pm on Friday evening.
+For 100 mile runners and those who purchased extra tickets during registration, there will be a pre-race dinner at The Logging Museum at Base Camp at 6:00 pm on Friday evening.
 This dinner is mandatory/included for all 100 Mile runners and volunteers, as it will be followed by a race briefing and a question period.